-Objective 3.
-Fine map and characterize the chromosome 2H bin8 and chromosome 6H bin7 FHB resistant QTL.
-With previous USWBSI funding we developed populations segregating for the chromosome 6H and 2H FHB QTL regions, genotyped approximately 2,000 individuals from each population with markers that flanked each QTL region, and selected recombinants (Kevin Smith collaboration).
-The recombinants were further genotyped with markers spanning the QTL region, recombination breakpoints identified, and phenotyped in the field in 2016, 2018-2022 for FHB severity and DON accumulation.
-Lines that carry resistance uncoupled from the deleterious traits were identified, and the FHB resistance allele containing regions were reduced to less than 1 cM and 8 cM for the chr 6H and 2H regions, respectively.
-A paper (Huang et al., 2021) was published in Theoretical and Applied Genetics describing the fine mapping of the 6h bin7 region.
+Objective 2.
+Fine map and characterize the chromosome 2H bin8 FHB resistant QTL.
+With previous USWBSI funding we developed populations segregating for the chromosome 2H FHB QTL region, genotyped approximately 2,000 individuals from the population with markers that flanked the QTL region, and selected recombinants (Kevin Smith collaboration).
+The recombinants were further genotyped with markers spanning the QTL region, recombination breakpoints identified, and phenotyped in the field in 2016, 2018-2023 for FHB severity and DON accumulation.
 We identified two DON QTL and an FHB QTL in our fine mapping of the 2H bin8 region.
-To confirm these QTL, the recombinants have been grown in St. Paul and Crookston in 2022 and 2023 and were phenotyped for FHB severity, DON accumulation, heading date and height.
+To confirm these QTL, the recombinants have been grown in St. Paul and Crookston in 2021-2023 and were phenotyped for FHB severity, DON accumulation, heading date and height.
 Three DON QTL (Qdon-2H-1, Qdon-2H-2 and Qdon-2H-3) and one FHB QTL (Qfhb-2H-1) were identified.
 The Qdon-2H-1 was found only in the SP2016 trial and the Chevron allele contributed resistance.
-The Qdon-2H-2 and Qfhb-2H-1 were coincident and the Chevron allele contributed susceptibility.
-The Qdon-2H-3 was about 1.2 cM away from Qdon-2H-2 and the Chevron allele contributed resistance.
-One height QTL was identified and not coincident with the FHB or DON QTL.
+The Qdon-2H-3 was about 1.2 cM away from Qdon-2H-2 and the Chevron allele contributed susceptibility.
+The Qdon-2H-3 was about 1.2 cM away from Qdon-2H-2 and the FHB or DON QTL.
 The Chevron allele increased height.

-We worked with Brian Steffenson to assemble a meta-analysis of the barley QTL that are associated with FHB resistance, reduced DON accumulation and agro-morphological traits.
+We worked with Brian Steffenson to assemble a meta-analysis of the barley QTL that are associated with FHB resistance and agro-morphological traits.
 A publication is in press at Plant Breeding (Sallam et al., 2023) describing this work.